-Now Comrade hounds (in the audience the cast become dogs, growling, barking and sniffing).
+NAP : Now Comrade hounds.
 Dogs need flesh.
 All Snowball gives you is oats and chaff.
 I, Napoleon, have found these tins of beef in the Farm cellar!
-(Barks and strange do like cheers).
 Real meat, bloody meat.
 Snowball wanted to bury the tins.
 I saved them for you!
-My dogs.
+My dog.

-DOGS: Nap -(bark) -leon!
-(Repeat).
+DOG : Nap -(bark) -leon!

-NAP: All I ask in return is that when the time comes you remember who looked after you.
+NAP : All I ask in return is that when the time comes you remember who looked after you.

-DOGS: Nap-(bark)-leon!
+DOG : Nap-(bark)-leon!

-NAP: And my dear comrade Bitch - (strokes an actor/dog or even audience member with actor behind them).
-I will take three of your puppies.
+NAP: I will take three of your puppies.
 I will feed them well and train them.
 Train them up to be my Rottweilers.
 My body guard, my special forces.
 Long live Animal Farm!

-ALL : (Barks) Ruff!
+DOG : Ruff!
 Long live Animal farm.